csci110/csci110.github.io/Wizards' Duel, Part 1-4.md

 ## Comparison Operators

 Comparison operators are used within conditional statements to determine equality or difference between variables or values.
-We used the greater `>=` and less than `<+` operators in the previous example to see if the Stranger was out of bounds.
+We used the "greater than or equal to"  `>=` and "less than or equal to" `<=` operators in the previous example to see if the Stranger was out of bounds.
 We need a few more.

 - [ ] Please read [The Incident at the North Gate (or Why = Is Not ==)](http://computationaltales.blogspot.com/2011/06/incident-at-north-gate-or-why-is-not.html).
 I recommend saying "*is equal*" to yourself when you see `==` or `===` and "gets" when you see `=` .
 - [ ] Refer to [this](https://www.w3schools.com/js/js_comparisons.asp) article on operators and pay particular attention to the difference between `=`, ` ==`, and `===`.
 We will be using `===` rather than `==` whenever possible.
 Also now might be a good time to learn the symbols for the logical operators AND (`&&`), OR (`||`) and NOT(`!`).